 The goal of this study is to establish the safety and tolerability of pembrolizumab when administered in combination with either of two chemotherapy regimens (weekly paclitaxel or capecitabine) in unresectable/metastatic triple negative breast cancer (MTNBC) patients.

-* Measurable metastatic or unresectable disease based on response evaluation criteria in solid tumours (RECIST) 1.1.
+•Measurable metastatic or unresectable disease based on response evaluation criteria in solid tumors (RECIST) 1.1.

 David Page, M.D.